ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 RPP server - An HTTP server responsible for processing requests and returning results in any supported media type.

 # Conventions Used in This Document

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT","SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

 # General

-RPP MUST be a client server protocol
+A wel defined architecture MUST be defined for RPP, including a description of the responsibilities of the definded protocol layers.

-provide a clear, clean, easy to use and self-explanatory interface that can easily be integrated into existing software systems and has good support for multiple programming languages.
+The API MUST provide a clear, clean, easy to use and self-explanatory interface that can easily be integrated into existing software systems and includes language bindings for the most popular programming languages.

-RPP SHOULD leverage widely deployed web standards, tools, and infrastructure components such as HTTP, JSON, OpenAPI specification, API gateways, and load balancing, caching and delegate responsibility to the HTTP layer where possible.
+RPP MUST leverage widely deployed web standards, tools, and infrastructure components such as HTTP, JSON, OpenAPI specification, API gateways, load balancing, caching and delegate functional responsibility to the HTTP layer when possible.
+For example, authentication is part of the HTTP layer and not part of the RPP application layer.

-# Transport

-## HTTP
+# HTTP

 The Hypertext Transfer Protocol (HTTP) [@!RFC9110] MUST be used as the transport mechanism for RPP messages.